horovod/horovod/docs/docker.md

 [a8c9914754d2:00040] Read -1, expected 131072, errno = 1
 ```

-This message can be safely ignored.
+You can ignore this message.

 ### Running on multiple machines

-Here we describe a simple way involving a shared filesystem `/mnt/share` and using a common port number `12345` for SSH
+Here we describe a simple example involving a shared filesystem `/mnt/share` using a common port number `12345` for the SSH
-daemon that will be run on all the containers. `/mnt/share/ssh` would contain typical `id_rsa` and `authorized_keys`
+daemon that will be run on all the containers. `/mnt/share/ssh` would contain a typical `id_rsa` and `authorized_keys`
 pair that allows [passwordless authentication](http://www.linuxproblem.org/art_9.html).

 **Note**: These are not hard requirements but they make the example more concise.
 A shared filesystem can be replaced by